httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

  * The signer or verifier does not understand the component identifier.
  * The component identifier identifies a field that is not present in the message or whose value is malformed.
+ * The component identifier indicates that a structured field serialization is used, but the field in question is known to not be a structured field or the type of structured field is not known to the verifier.
- * The component identifier is a Dictionary member identifier that references a field that is not present in the message, is not a Dictionary Structured Field, or whose value is malformed.
+ * The component identifier is a dictionary member identifier that references a field that is not present in the message, is not a Dictionary Structured Field, or whose value is malformed.
- * The component identifier is a Dictionary member identifier that references a member that is not present in the field value, or whose value is malformed.
+ * The component identifier is a dictionary member identifier or a named query parameter identifier that references a member that is not present in the component value, or whose value is malformed.
 E.g., the identifier is `"x-dictionary";key="c"` and the value of the `x-dictionary` header field is `a=1, b=2`

 In the following non-normative example, the HTTP message being signed is the following request: